sandialabs/sibl/xyfigure/test/README_integration.md

 # Integration

 **Important Note:**  The initial conditions are in units of the native signal.
-Therefore, if the native signal will be scaled (e.g., going from m/s^2 to G or *vice versa*), care must be taken on the units of the initial condition.
-The initial condition is applied **before** any scaling.
+Therefore, if the native signal will be scaled (e.g., going from m/s^2 to G or *vice versa*), care must be taken on the units of the initial conditions.
+The initial conditions are applied **before** any scaling.

 ## Constant Function